TUM-Dev/NavigaTUM/server/main-api/README.md

 #### How to Set up the tileserver (needed for the `preview` endpoint)

 To set up your tileserver, head over to the [`map`](https://github.com/TUM-Dev/NavigaTUM/tree/main/map) folder and follow the instructions there.

-#### How to Set up MeiliSearch (needed for the `search` endpoint)

-The server uses [MeiliSearch](https://github.com/meilisearch/MeiliSearch) as a backend for search.
-For a local test environment you can skip this step if you don't want to test or work on search.

-MeiliSearch provides an interactive interface at [http://localhost:7700](http://localhost:7700).

 ### API-Changes